cjfarnold/oofppa/README.md

 • Hygiene – this is a daily task

 Success criteria
-• Allow the user to create a new habit - Done
+• Allow the user to create a new habit - Done Done
-• Allow the user to update habit completed - Done
+• Allow the user to update habit completed - Done Done
-• return the longest run streak for a given habit. - to Test
+• return the longest run streak for a given habit. - Done T
-• return a list of all currently tracked habits, - Done
+• return a list of all currently tracked habits, - Done T
-• return a list of all habits with the same periodicity, - WIP
+• return a list of all habits with the same periodicity, - Done T
-• return the longest run streak of all defined habits,
+• return the longest run streak of all defined habits - Done T
-• return the longest run streak for a given habit.
+• return the longest run streak for a given habit. - Done (duplicate) . list of the habits where the user was struggling with - Done T

 o list the successful streak for specified habit o list all currently tracked habits